objcio/articles/2014-08-11-playgrounds-rapid-prototyping.md

     sqrt(4.0)
     sqrt([4.0, 3.0, 16.0])

 You'll see that the standard sqrt() function returns 2.0, and our new overload gives back [2.0, 1.73205080756888, 4.0].
-In fact, this is such an easy-to-use overload, you can imagine repeating this for all the vecLib functions to create parallel versions of the math functions.
+In fact, this is such an easy-to-use overload, you can imagine repeating this for all the vecLib functions to create parallel versions of the math functions (and Mattt Thompson [has done just that](https://github.com/mattt/Surge)).
 For a 100000000-element array on a 15" mid-2012 i7 MacBook Pro, our Accelerate-based sqrt() runs nearly twice as fast as a simple array iteration using the normal scalar sqrt().

 With that done, let's implement the FFT.
 We're not going to go into extensive detail on the setup of this, but this is our FFT function: